Web Video / Koishi Komeiji's Heart-Throbbing Adventure

-- Nightmare Fuel Coloring Book: The art style resembles this and Episode 5 opens up with one of these.
+- Nightmare Fuel Coloring Book: The drawing style resembles this and Episode 5 opens up with one of these.

 - Not Too Dead to Save the Day: After apparently being killed off by Tewi (Having her legs smashed apart by a mochi mallet), Reisen comes out of nowhere, completely intact, and saves Reimu's head from being blown by Reisen II's moon rifle by using Instant Sedation on Reisen II.
 No explanation thus far has been given for this.
-See Back From The Greviously Injured above.
+See Back from the Grievously Injured above.